Scriptures on Healing to Give You Faith to Be Healed

 Matthew 8:8 The centurion replied, “Lord, I do not deserve to have you come under my roof.
 But just say the word, and my servant will be healed.

-Jesus doesn’t have to be directly in your presence.
-As you call upon Him, from His place today at the Father's right hand in heaven He is able to “just say the word, and [you] will be healed.”
+Jesus doesn’t have to be directly in your presence, as proven by the Roman centurion's faith for his servant's healing at a distance.
+As you call upon the Lord, from His place today at the Father's right hand in heaven He is able to “just say the word, and [you] will be healed.”

 Matthew 8:16-17 When evening came, many who were demon-possessed were brought to him, and he drove out the spirits with a word and healed all the sick.
 This was to fulfill what was spoken through the prophet Isaiah: “He took up our infirmities and bore our diseases.”